Skip to main content

 option.exercise(amountX);

-- X × Strike of Consideration is transferred to the Option + Collateral contracts.
+2. X × Strike of Consideration is transferred into the Receipt contract (rounded up).

-- X of Collateral will be transferred to your wallet.
+3. X of Collateral is transferred to your wallet.

 Call example